lacoderia/kairos-store/README.md

 OPENPAY_MERCHANT_ID=
 OPENPAY_PUBLIC_API_KEY=
 ```
 2. Run the development build script on cli
 ```
 npm run build:dev
 ```
-2. Open `http://localhost:9001/` on a browser
+3. Open `http://localhost:9001/` on a browser

-## Deployment as single app
+## Build for testing

-Steps to follow to deploy this on a live system:
+Steps to create a build for deploying the app on a testing environment:

 1. Configure environment file
 .env
 ```
 API_ROOT=